-Bob and Kathy Gau, John Henry Foster, and Foster Manufacturing representative Art Hoogstraet smile for the camera at a Foster Manufacturing recognition dinner at Bristol's Restaurant.

-\$1 million in Foster couplings; John Henry Foster Company of St. Louis is still its largest distributor.
+Bob and Kathy Gau, John Henry Foster, and Foster Manufacturing representative Art Hoogstraet smile for the camera at a Foster Manufacturing recognition dinner at Bristol's Restaurant. \$1 million in Foster couplings; John Henry Foster Company of St. Louis is still its largest distributor.
 With John Henry traveling around the country selling Foster couplings to distributors, he hired Jesse Fox as general manager to run the St. Louis distributorship in his absence.
 By the mid 1950's the company had reached six full-time employees and outgrown its facility.
 John Henry Foster Company moved to its second building, an old linoleum store located next door to Kutis Funeral Home at 2850 Gravois.
 It would call Gravois home for the next twenty years.
 It was at this location, nearly a decade later, that a young sales trainee named Bob Gau was hired.
 C. A. NORGREN CO.
-222 Santa Fe Drive Denver 9, Colorado

-October 17, 1947

-We are attaching herete a copy of the photograph taken at the C. A. Morgren Co. sales meeting in the University Chub, Chicago, Ill., on September 22.
+222 Santa Fe Drive Denver 9, Colorado October 17, 1947 We are attaching hereto a copy of the photograph taken at the C. A. Norgren Co. sales meeting in the University Club, Chicago, Ill., on September 22.
 We are sure that you will treasure this picture as a memento of that occasion.
-For myself, I want to empress my appreciation to each one of you

-For syself, I want to express ay appreciation to each one of you for your presence and for the contribution you made to its success.
-We here at the plant are very much convinced that the Tool Show use a great success from our standpoint that we made great numbers of new friends and otherwise greatly enhanced the standing and prestige of new friends and otherwise greatly enhanced the standing and prestige of new friends and otherwise greatly enhanced the standing and prestige
+For myself, I want to empress my appreciation to each one of you for your presence and for the contribution you made to its success.
+We here at the plant are very much convinced that the Tool Show was a great success from our standpoint that we made great numbers of new friends and otherwise greatly enhanced the standing and prestige of the Company.
 We are also convinced that from our contacts with our representatives that a much finer entents has been established with a keener understanding of our mutual problems and a greater determination to make this entire program a success.
+Sincerely yours, Care a horogen CAN: hw Encl.